slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On unpredictability

-> *'Conceal your intention.'<br>
+> *'Conceal your intention.'
-'Say less than necessary.'<br>
+'Say less than necessary.'
-'Keep others in suspended terror: cultivate an air of unpredictability.'<br>
+'Keep others in suspended terror: cultivate an air of unpredictability.'
 'Assume formlessness.' -- Robert Greene (3rd, 4th, 17th and 48th law of power)*

 HOWEVER... unpredictability can work against you: if you are in a subordinate position, it reduces trust.